 This makes for a difference of at least 3,500 feet in about 20-25 miles.

-When you figure Jesus is coming from Jericho to Jerusalem for the last time, it means that not only were his last days were an uphill fight against his enemies, and even the selfish interests of his own followers, but even in a physical sense, the road was uphill, even to the final carrying his cross up to Calvary.
+This means that not only were his last days were an uphill fight against his enemies, and even the selfish interests of his own followers, but also that a physical sense, the road was uphill, even to the final carrying his cross up to Calvary.

 Mount Olivet, the Garden of Gethsemane, the Golden Gate, and the Jerusalem temple are all towards the east of the Jerusalem city center.